Assyrian cuisine: Soups and stews

-Boushala (or bushala) is one of the oldest known dishes, it is a yoghurt-based soup with assorted greens such as swiss chard or spinach and bulgur wheat.
+Boushala (or bushala) is one of the oldest known dishes; it is a yoghurt-based soup with assorted greens such as Swiss chard or spinach and bulgur wheat.
 This soup can be served hot or cold.
 Dikhwah (or dokhwa) is a dried yoghurt-based heavy stew with barley and meat.

-Harissa (or hareesa) is a porridge made with hulled wheat berries, and deboned chicken or beef, and broth, sometimes eaten with butter or cinnamon.
+Harissa (or hareesa) is a porridge made with hulled wheat berries, deboned chicken or beef, and broth, sometimes eaten with butter or cinnamon.

-Tashrib (or tashreeb) a soup made of chickpeas, onions, and chicken or lamb meat, often served on top of bread at breakfast.
-Tashrib is similar to a Syrian dish called fatta and an Iraqi dish called tashghib, there are variations of the dish that may include more toppings like lentils, noodles, and pomegranate.
+Tashrib (or tashreeb) is a soup made of chickpeas, onions, and chicken or lamb meat, often served on top of bread at breakfast.
+Tashrib is similar to a Syrian dish called fatta and an Iraqi dish called tashghib.
+There are variations of the dish that may include more toppings like lentils, noodles, and pomegranate.

-Pacha (is similar to Armenian and Turkish dishes) this heavy stew consists of lamb stomach stuffed with rice, brain, tongue, liver, or offal.
+Pacha, similar to Armenian and Turkish dishes, is a heavy stew consisting of lamb stomach stuffed with rice, brain, tongue, liver, or offal.